Bayburt University

 Bayburt University (BU; in Turkish, Bayburt Üniversitesi, commonly referred to as BÜ) is a public research university in the city of Bayburt, Turkey.
-The research and education conducted by the university has an emphasis on engineering and natural sciences.
+The research and education conducted by the university have an emphasis on engineering and natural sciences.

 The official language of instruction at BU is Turkish.
+The university's Demirözü Vocational School, Aydıntepe Vocational School, Baberti Complex and Dede Korkut Complex have wireless access to the eduroam network.

 History

-Bayburt University was founded under the city name as a new university in Bayburt, 2008.
+Bayburt University was founded under the city name as a new university in Bayburt, in 2008.